Pond Mountain Inn

 Dining in Saratoga

-Osteria Danny: 518.423.7022 – At Osteria Danny, they have three menus that change with chef’s mood, the seasons and the ingredients that are available—New, Old and Simple.
-And, with the proper notice their team is happy accommodate special requests.
-You’ll have to travel to Italy to get better Italian food!
+Osteria Danny: 518.423.7022 – You’ll have to travel to Italy to get better Italian food!
 In fact, each year, The University of Gastronomic Sciences (UNISG) invites 25 guest chefs from around the world who practice the Slow Food philosophy of good, clean, and fair food to visit the campus and prepare lunch for students and university staff.
 Danny was the only chef from the United States to be featured at the University in 2018!

-15 Church: 518.587.1515 – Church is a beautifully restored historic building located in the heart of Saratoga Springs.
+15 Church: 518.587.1515 – 15 Church is a beautifully restored historic building located in the heart of Saratoga Springs.
 Seafood flown in fresh daily, and the very best USDA prime aged beef are highlighted in an imaginative menu artfully mixing the classic and exotic, served with style in a comfortable yet elegant dining room.
-And, to give you a better idea; Monterey Abalone Company is a new addition to their arsenal of purveyors—they actually sell abalone, but they also harvest other very cool Pacific Ocean offerings, such as a multitude of seaweeds!
 Certainly, one of the best restaurants in Saratoga!

 Taverna Novo: 518-886-1680 – Just off the beaten path on Beekman Street, yet still walkable from Broadway, is definitely worth the stroll.
 We just love this adorable place.
 Authentic Italian cuisine with a true wood fired pizza oven.
 Everything we’ve had here was exceptional—and, they have an award-winning wine list.

-Solevo Kitchen: 518.450.7094 – Off-Broadway on Phila Street in the heart of Saratoga, Solevo was voted Upstate New York’s Best New Restaurant 2019.
+Solevo Kitchen: 518.450.7094 – Off-Broadway on Phila Street in the heart of Saratoga, Solevo was voted Upstate New York’s Best New Restaurant in 2019.
 Solevo, is old school Italian cuisine with a chic upscale vibe.
-We met Ronny, the chef, owner and fourth generation restauranteur, but the restaurant is operated by the entire family.
-We also had a nice long conversation with Ronny’s mom on our first visit, Nancy, and learned the family is from Connecticut, another common thread.
 But the best thing is having Sunday dinner at 3:00PM, then afterward, walking Broadway and the Saratoga side streets—it’s the perfect digestif.

 Hattie’s Restaurant: 518.584.4790 – Hattie’s makes the best fried chicken but get there early or you’ll stand in line waiting for a table—it’s that good!
 Since it opened in 1938, “Hattie’s” and “Saratoga Springs” are often mentioned in the same breath.
 Hattie’s has served fine Southern and Louisiana cuisine in a friendly, down-home atmosphere for close to 80 years.